nrs-org/novelslop/content/vol_01/chap_14.typ

 #import "../../lib.typ": chapter

+// suicidio capitulo
 #chapter(14, "Sunset at the running tracks")[
   "And here is the Student Council Office."

-  The Student Council Office was a small room that marked the end of the fifth-floor hall, which also means that the three girls had checked out every cultural clubs there was.
+  The Student Council Office marked the end of the fifth-floor hall, which also means that the three girls had checked out every cultural clubs there was.
   They were all overwhelmed by the extent of the club activities, and realized that none of them could just join a club "for fun".
 Unlike their carefree selves, the members of the clubs they visited were all serious with what they were doing.

   "Phew, finally we visited every club there is!
 Time to go home!"
+Uta folded her arms behind her head, in a motion iconic to that of a "going-home club" member.

   "We are not done, Uta!"
 Mikoto, clearly tired from Uta's antics, fumed, "We are checking the sports clubs next."

   "But sports clubs here are not something you can take lightly, right?"
-Uta replied, "There is no way they would let me join, let alone Mona."
+Uta frustratingly replied, "There is no way they would let me join, let alone Mona."

   Sports clubs were even more strict than cultural clubs, since they had to participate in regional tournaments and get results to keep going.
-If Mona remembered correctly, the Student Council President was mentioning shutting down a couple of clubs that had no mentionable achievements in recent years, with a questionable focus on sports clubs, for whatever reason.
+If Mona remembered correctly, the Student Council President during yesterday's morning speech was mentioning shutting down a couple of clubs that had no mentionable achievements in recent years, with a questionable focus on sports clubs, for whatever reason.

   However, what caught Mona by surprise was that she was mentioned by Uta.
   She let out a small "heh?" as a response.
+Both her friends caught on to that.

   "What are you saying to poor little Mona?"
 Mikoto snapped, "What do you mean by 'let alone'?"